PabloRoss7/DotNetBasicAPI/DotNetBasicAPI/README.md

 | PUT | `/api/users/{id}` | Bearer | Update a user |
 | DELETE | `/api/users/{id}` | Bearer | Delete a user |

-All endpoints are globally rate limited to 10 requests per 10 seconds per client IP; exceeding the limit returns `429 Too Many Requests`.
-User data is stored in memory, so it resets on restart.
+In development, all endpoints are globally rate limited to 10 requests per 10 seconds per client IP; exceeding the limit returns `429 Too Many Requests`.
+In production the limit is 100 requests per 60 seconds.

+User data is stored in memory, so it resets on restart — persistence with a database is planned for a later course.

 ### Design note: two paths to create a user